yourWaifu/sleepy-discord/source/basic text bot.html.md

 By now this is what you should have.

 ##Testing Time
-Now just compile it and just say ``whcg hello`` in any channel that your bot can access.
+Now just compile it and run it.
+Now, just say ``whcg hello`` in any channel that your bot can access, and the bot will say hello back to you.
 >Possible Output

 ```shell